Rumbie-Mudzie7/Phaser-3_Shooter_Capstone_Game/GDD.md

 ![Screenshot](src/assets/images/menu.png)
 1. Click `Play` to be directed to start playing the game.
-2. Click `Options` to the enable music, which by default is unchecked.
+2. Click `Options` to enable music, which by default is unchecked.
 3. Click `Credits` to view Author details.
 4. Click `leaders` to view the players with the highest scores in the top 10 Leaderboard.